pgryko/icinga2-docker/README.md

 This implementation makes use of PostgreSQL database as well as InfluxDB for timeseries metrics.
 It also makes use of Icinga Web 2 for monitoring and Grafana for visualizing the timeseries data providing an excellent historic overview of the hosts and services you are monitoring.

 As can be seen in the docker-compose file, many important directories have had Docker volumes mounted for them.

+Differences in this fork are:

+- Change of timezone
+- Removal of tini
+- Change of exposed ports in docker-compose

 ### Prerequisites